 Monsoon: Muddy, slippery, and higher risk of landslides; not recommended.

 The Mardi Himal climb offers a unique blend of trekking, high-altitude climbing, cultural experiences, and breathtaking Himalayan panoramas.
-Unlike the more crowded treks, this adventure allows climbers to experience the solitude and grandeur of the Annapurna region while challenging themselves with a rewarding summit push.
+Unlike the more crowded treks, this adventure allows climbers to experience the solitude and grandeur of the Annapurna region while being challenged with a rewarding summit push.

 Whether you are an experienced trekker or a climber looking for an off-the-beaten-path peak, Mardi Himal Peak climbing promises a memorable and immersive Himalayan adventure.
 With proper preparation, the right guide, and respect for the mountains, this climb will be one of the most unforgettable journeys of your life.